 Pte Herman Clifton Dilworth 1-H-14

-Herman was born on October 5 1919 in Gull Lake Saskatchewan as the son of William Robert (British and deceased in 1930) and of Alma Anna (German) Dilworth, of Pincher Creek, Alberta.
+Herman was born on October 5 1919 in Gull Lake Saskatchewan, the son of William Robert (British and deceased in 1930) and Alma Anna (German) Dilworth, of Pincher Creek, Alberta.
 They were married on January 1 1915 in Gull Lake.
-His brother was James Robert Dilworth of the Queen’s Own Cameron Highlanders of Canada, who was killed in action on September 13 1944 age 27 during the advance in Belgium and he is temporarily buried in de Panne near Dunkirque and he is reburied on June 6 1945 at the Canadian Cemetery Adegem Belgium grave 5-A-8.
+His brother was James Robert Dilworth of the Queen’s Own Cameron Highlanders of Canada, who was killed in action on September 13 1944 age 27 during the advance in Belgium and he was temporarily buried in de Panne near Dunkirque before being reburied on June 6 1945 at the Canadian Cemetery Adegem Belgium in grave 5-A-8.
 His sisters were Mrs. Anna May Lee, Emily Irene and Gladys Freda Dilworth.

 He was a student and member of the United Church.

 Herman died of wounds on Tuesday December 12 1944 age 25. due to an accident with a bullit of a stengun in his abdomen by one of his army mates.
-And he was temporarily buried in Nijmegen and he was then on August 7 1945 reburied in Groesbeek.
+He was temporarily buried then in Nijmegen before being reburied then on August 7 1945 in Groesbeek.

 His medals were: 1939-45 Star; France Germany Star; Defence Medal; War Medal; CVSM & Clasp.